ankitsaini2609/Hack-The-Box/Querier/Readme.md

-### Writeup will be availble after machine got retired.
+### Writeup will be availble after machine gets retired.